cbrunnkvist/es-money/README.md

 - Keep feature set and module interface minimal _(a value object should be just a value object)_
 - Store amounts internally in integer subunit form _(and avoid implementation leak)_
 - Present amounts in string form _(to avoid precision ambiguities)_
+- Fail / throw exceptions early _(to avoid mistakes from proliferating)_
 - Use accessors for immutable properties _(to allow exceptions even if the calling code forgot to `'use strict'` itself)_
 - Don't deal in currency-specific rounding rules _(they are likely application-specific anyway, and often complex enough to be the concern of a separate component)_
 - Don't deal with localization of currency names _(or currency symbols, or other presentation-level stuff)_